pbs/Canvas-Drawing-Tool/README.md

 You can also run your own tests with `npm run test`.
 You can also see the test suite run by opening `test/index.html` in a browser after running `gulp build-test`.

+## Final notes
+As of 3.0.0, we're no longer binding a Promise polyfill to this library to help cut down on library size.
+If you need to run in [a browser that doesn't have native Promises](https://caniuse.com/#feat=promises), you'll need to polyfill it yourself.